 Vogafjós means Coves’ Cowshed.
-The name is not out of the blue; the restaurant is next to a farm, which has been owned by the same family for about 120 years.
+The name is not out of the blue; the restaurant is next to a farm, which the same family has owned for about 120 years.
 Inside the stable for the cows is a small café, from which you can watch the cows while enjoying your meal.

 Vogar, 660 Mývatn

 Every day 12:00 – 21:30 (kitchen closes at 20:30).

 Akureyri is the largest town in North Iceland and the largest outside the capital area.
 There are many things to do there, such as visiting museums, going to the local swimming pool, visiting Forest Lagoon, skiing, and more.

 Rub23 is a seafood restaurant that offers a variety of fish and sushi plates and meat dishes.

 Kaupvangsstræti 6, 600 Akureyri

 Open for lunch on Thursdays and Fridays: 11:30 – 14:00

 Hrísey is an island in Eyjafjörður about a 15-minute boat ride from Árskógssandur in Dalvík.
 Just over 150 people live there, and it’s an incredible bird paradise.
 Hunting is illegal on the island, and there are no predatory animals.